News

 Share

-The fact that Finland and Sweden have applied for NATO membership NATO is not a trivial event.
-It speaks of profound, and probably irreversible, changes in the European security structure.
+That Finland and Sweden have applied for membership of NATO is not a trivial matter.
+It speaks to profound, and probably irreversible, changes in the European security structure.
 FYNSA organized a webinar on this important topic for its clients, with journalist Magdalena Guzmán.

-"After the end of World War II, and following the devastation caused by both wars," Magdalena pointed out, "European countries sought ways to avoid repeating the levels of aggression and destruction experienced in the first half of the twentieth century..
+"After the end of World War II, and following the devastation caused by both wars," Magdalena pointed out, "European countries sought ways to prevent a repeat of the levels of aggression and destruction experienced in the first half of the 20th century.
 It was 'agreed' (implicitly) that the borders of sovereign countries could not be moved by force.
-Y work was done on the construction of an institutional order that would allow them to resolve their differences through the proper channels".
+And Work was done to build an institutional order that would allow them to resolve their differences through the appropriate channels."

 He also wondered what would change if Finland and Sweden joined NATO.
-"It would mean major geopolitical changes.
-One of the largest military alliances in history would be strengthened, the border between NATO and Russia would be extended by 1300 kilometers, and the Baltic Sea becomes a 'NATO lake,' leaving Russia with no outlet to the Atlantic.
-"Finland and Sweden could be the tip of an iceberg of fundamental changes in the architecture of Europe,", Magdalena said.
+"It would mean significant geopolitical changes.
+One of the largest military alliances in history would be strengthened, the border between NATO and Russia would extend 1,300 kilometers, and the Baltic Sea would become a 'NATO lake,' leaving Russia with no access to the Atlantic.
+"Finland and Sweden could be the tip of the iceberg of fundamental changes in the architecture of Europe,"said Magdalena.

 You can watch the webinar HERE.